THE MUDDLE FAMILIES

 Their immigration documents state: that Isaac was a farm labourer in very good health and Amelia was a farm servant in good health; that they were both members of the Church of England; and that neither could read nor write, though the passenger list contradicts this by stating that both could read and write.

-They stayed in Sydney until Wednesday 5 September when they boarded the steamer Maitland and set sail for Morpeth, which is on the Paterson River inland from Newcastle, but because of a headwind they couldn’t get into Newcastle and had to return to Sydney.
+They stayed in Sydney until Wednesday 5 September when they boarded the steamer Maitland and set sail for Morpeth, which is on the Hunter River inland from Newcastle, but because of a headwind they couldn’t get into Newcastle and had to return to Sydney.
 Then on Saturday night they tried again and arrived at Morpeth on Sunday 9 September.
 (From son George’s diary.)

-Thirteen years later Amelia died at Allyn River on 1 August 1889, at the age of 85 or possibly just 86 (not 87 as given on her death certificate), from old age, and she was buried in St Mary the Virgin Churchyard at Allynbrook on 5 August 1889.
+Thirteen years later Amelia died at Allyn River on 1 August 1889, at the age of 85 or possibly just 86 (not 87 as given on her death certificate), from old age, and she was buried in the Churchyard of St Mary the Virgin at Allynbrook on 5 August 1889.
 Amelia had probably been living with her son James as he registered her death and gave his residence as Allyn River.

 Their children were: